altayturan/altayturan/README.md

 <br>

 My software adventure started when I graduated from highschool.
 First software language I learned was Python.
-After small projects I joined to the UAV Team named Ulucopter and developed a UAV.
+After small projects I joined to the UAV Team named Ulucopter and developed an UAV.
 While working on UAV I wondered about other software fields like Mobile and Web programming.
 After these I met with Game Development.
 I started to develop games with friends and I loved it.
 Right now I'm fully focused on this field.
 For that matter I founded Uludağ University Digital Game Design Student Society with my friends.

 <br><br>